Iniobong Essien

 Under Review or in Preparation

 Essien, I., Siem, B., Zander, L., & Rohmann, A. (2025).
-The racialized classroom: The influence of classroom composition on teachers' decisions to use disciplinary measures.
+The racialized classroom: The influence of classroom composition on teachers' decisions to use disciplinary measures (Preprint).
 Manuscript submitted for publication.

 Stelter, M., Essien, I., von Bargen, M. & Christ, O. (2025).
 Police officers’ distrust and prejudice towards racialized groups is related to negative construal of intergroup contact and motivation.
 Manuscript submitted for publication.